Kenites: In the early Israelite Monarchy

+While the Kenite territory in the Negev had earlier been seen as a separate territory from the parts of the Negev held by Judah and the Simeonites, as the Israelites grew in power, the Negev would be mentioned in the later histories as a single region and integral part of the Kingdom of Judah.

+In the northern Negev, the city of Arad served as a key administrative and military stronghold for the Kingdom of Judah.
+It protected the route from the Judaean Mountains to the Arabah and on to Moab and Edom.
+It underwent numerous renovations and extensions.

 Archeology

 The Kenites have been proposed as a reason for the appearance of Midianite pottery imported into the Negev of the Kenites during the 1200s and 1100s BC.
 Petrographic studies carried out on some of the Timna wares led to the conclusion that they originated in the Hejaz, most probably in the site of Qurayya in Saudi Arabia.

-J. Gunneweg analyzed potery samples with the help of The Hebrew University and the University of Bonn in 1991.
-The Midianite pottery found in the Negev was linked to a kiln discovered at Qurayya, Saudi Arabia, through Neutron Activation Analysis.
+J. Gunneweg analyzed pottery samples with the help of The Hebrew University and the University of Bonn in 1991.
+The Midianite pottery found in the Negev was linked to a kiln discovered at Qurayya, Saudi Arabia, through Neutron activation analysis.

-German Orientalist Scholarship

-Kenites as descendants of Cain in German Orientalism

-According to some scholars, they are descendants of Cain.
-The German orientalist Wilhelm Gesenius asserted that the name is kabbalistically (mystically) derived from the name Cain (קַיִן Qayin).
-Their eponymous ancestor may have been Cain (Kain), to whose descendants the Jahwist (Jahwist is an invented name for a non-Moses author of Genesis) in Genesis chapter 4 attributes the invention of the art of working bronze and iron, the use of instruments of music, etc.